Mise En Scène: The Sexiest Korean Commercial Ever?

 That the female body has occupied a central place in the Western cultural imagination hardly comes as news, says comparative literature writer Susan Suleiman.
 And while I lack knowledge of Korean counterparts to the historical examples in the visual arts, literature, and religion that she mentions, I don’t doubt that they exist.

-What to make of the recent trend towards categorizing the female body and/or body parts into a plethora of different romanized “lines” however?
+But what to make of the recent Korean trend towards categorizing the female body and/or body parts into a plethora of different romanized “lines”?
 Where do they fit in?

-It’s been easy enough to prove that they have become a pervasive feature of Korean popular culture; indeed, they’re so much so that they’ve become somewhat divorced from the (idealized) women’s bodies they were first used to describe.
+It’s been easy enough to prove that they have become a pervasive feature of Korean popular culture; so much so, that many have acquired a life of their own, bearing little resemblance to the (idealized) women’s bodies they were first used to describe.
 But those earlier observations of mine were devoid of context, something which began troubling me once I paused to consider the source of the above article on the most recent manifestations of the trend, about Korean cosmetic surgeons classifying woman’s buttocks into four types.
 To be precise, it raised two questions, which I would appreciate readers’ help with.

 The first is that is this trend of categorization qualitatively and/or quantitatively different to that which occurs in the Western media?
 As to the former, probably not: I need hardly point out the similar obsession with women’s bodies there, or that it also provides often impossible ideals to live up to.
 And however much English speakers may find Koreans’ romanization habit in this particular case both curious and amusing (and thereby memorable), arguably it merely reflects Koreans’ general obsession with English, grafted on to an interest in women’s body forms that is not dissimilar to that of the West.
 Indeed, even some native English sources are beginning to describe women’s bodies in terms of letters (see below), and while that failed to catch on, are they really different to describing women’s bodies in terms of bananas and hourglasses and so forth?